 Allerthorpe Hall, Allerthorpe

 Allerthorpe Hall is outside the small village of Gatenby, a few miles from Burneston in North Yorkshire, close to its border with County Durham.
 Immediately following her marriage in 1742, Elizabeth Montagu and her husband travelled to Allerthorpe Hall with her sister Sarah, and the two women stayed there until after Christmas.

 In 1742, on his marriage to Elizabeth Robinson, Edward undertook to transfer the Allerthorpe estates into trust to secure her widow’s jointure for the annual sum of £400 (TWA Acc1583/box 14/bundle/33a).
-The trust was set up in 1745 but the income from the estate flowed to Edward during his lifetime, and his wife regarded it as continuing to belong to him: in a letter to her cousin Grace Freind sent from Allerthorpe, the newly-married Elizabeth Montagu wrote, “Here we are situated in a fine country, and Mr Montagu has the pleasure calling many hundred pounds a year about his house his own, without any person’s property interfering with it: I think it is the prettiest estate, and in the best order I ever saw”.
-[Letter to Grace Freind, 25th August 1742, in Climenson I: 122-123.]
-In the same letter she added that “Mr Montagu has an estate near Rokeby, from whence I intend to visit Sir Thomas Robinson’s fine park of which I hear great praising”.
-In a later letter to her sister-in-law Mary Robinson, Elizabeth Montagu described her visit to Burneston and Allerthorpe for the first time after her husband’s death, saying, ‘As Mr Montagu had been always a very good Landlord, I thought it right to show the good people they would have a kind Landlady’.
-[Letter to Mary Robinson, 10th July 1775, British Library ADD 40663, ff.
+The trust was set up in 1745 but the income from the estate flowed to Edward during his lifetime, and his wife regarded it as continuing to belong to him: in a letter to her cousin Grace Freind sent from Allerthorpe shortly after her marriage, she wrote, ‘Here we are situated in a fine country, and Mr Montagu has the pleasure calling many hundred pounds a year about his house his own, without any person’s property interfering with it: I think it is the prettiest estate, and in the best order I ever saw’ (Climenson, I, 122-23).
+In a later letter to her sister-in-law Mary Robinson, she described her visit to Burneston and Allerthorpe for the first time after her husband’s death, saying, ‘As Mr Montagu had been always a very good Landlord, I thought it right to show the good people they would have a kind Landlady’ (British Library ADD 40663, ff.
 50-54).
 The Hall was, however, the scene of tragedy when Edward and Elizabeth’s son John (known as Punch) died there of convulsions at the age of fifteen months.
 The couple do not appear to have stayed there after 1747, and it was let to tenants.

 Please note that all dates and location information are provisional, initially taken from the library and archive catalogues.
 As our section editors continue to work through the material we will update our database and the changes will be reflected across the edition.